wuisabel-gif/world_cup_traffic_planner/README.md

 Hosting it?
 GitHub Pages serves `index.html` automatically — push it, flip on Pages in your repo settings, done.

-## Under the hood

-Pure vanilla JS, Leaflet for the map, OpenStreetMap tiles, and a little homemade logic that scores your trip against the three-hour gridlock window around kickoff.
-That's the whole stack.
-No frameworks were harmed in the making of this app.

 ## Fair warning

 This is a planning buddy, not a GPS.
 Distances and drive times are smart estimates, not live traffic — and Metro runs special World Cup service that can move stops around on game days.
 Always double-check kickoff times and service on **FIFA**, **Metro**, and **Caltrans** before you head out.